 Not minor if: Deficiencies were identified during the subsequent review that adversely impacted the safety function or reliability/availability of an IROFS; or an IROFS was determined to be failed or degraded as a result of the violation.

-Example e: During a plant mods inspection, the inspectors identified that the licensee failed to perform a 70.72 evaluation for a change to a UF6 storage area operations procedure.
+Example 4e: During a plant mods inspection, the inspectors identified that the licensee failed to perform a 70.72 evaluation for a change to a UF6 storage area operations procedure.

 The violation: The licensee failed to perform a 70.72 evaluation for an affected procedure.
 10 CFR 70.72(b)(3) requires that any change to the site, structures, processes, systems, equipment, components, computer programs, and activities of personnel must be evaluated by the licensee before the change is implemented.